Sonia-96/MyStudyNotes/Java&Web/Web.md

 ## Messages

-When a client send a message to the server, they just need to do this:`ws.send(<message>)` (the message is in binary format).
-But in the server side, it's much more complicated to parse the message.
+After building the connection, the server and client switch to Web Socket Protocols for all future messages.
+When a client send a message to the server, they just need to do this:`ws.send(<message>)` (the message is in **binary** format).
+But in the server side, it's much more complicated to parse/send the message.

 ### Data Frame